tusen-ai/naive-ui/src/tree/demos/enUS/cascade.demo.md

 # Cascade Check

-Set `cascade` is false to use noncascade check.
+Set `cascade` to use cascade check.

 ```html
 <n-tree